PracticeEngine/SSRS.Security/src/SSRS2017.OpenIDConnect.Security/README.md

 Installing the Custom Authentication requires several manual steps.
 Please follow these instructions carefully.
 Please note these are only for SSRS 2017.

+**Important Note** There is a bug in SSRS 2017 - such that the call to SetConfiguration for an Authentication Extension does not pass the correct value.
+It passes the innerText of the Configuration, instead of the full XML.
+Code has been added to allow the integration to work until a permanent fix is available from Microsoft.
+This requires append a (pipe) '|' symbol to the end of all settings in the Authentication section.
+This is noted further down the page at the correct spot as well.

 ### Copy Files

 1. Install and Configure Reporting Services 2016 (Normal Way)